Introduction - Physician Assistant Program Admission Process

 Two to three letters of recommendation are required.
 Medical Professional (PAs, MDs, DOs, and NPs) recommendations will be scored at a higher value.
 Other recommendations will be considered.

 APPLICATION: All applications for entry into the MU PA Program must be completed through CASPA.
-All completed and verified CASPA applications will be reviewed and those applicants who qualify will be invited to interview.
+Those candidates who meet the minimum Admission Requirements (see Admission Requirement information above) will be reviewed for interview consideration.
 Each application that is evaluated will be reviewed in an equitable and unbiased manner.

 PRE-REQUISITES: All courses, including medical terminology, must have an associated grade.
 Pass/Fail grading will not be accepted.
-Grades less than a “B” are not acceptable and will result in an applicant being disqualified for that application cycle.
-Applicants may repeat a prerequisite course once for grade improvement.
+Any “C” grades or lower are not acceptable and will result in an applicant being disqualified for that application cycle.
+Applicants may repeat prerequisite course once for grade improvement.
 However, all grades for science courses, whether a course is repeated or taken once, will be included in the calculation for the undergraduate science GPA.
+Greater points are awarded to higher grades in the prerequisite courses.

 MU GRADUATE PROGRAMS: All students who matriculate into Misericordia University Graduate Programs must meet and comply with the MU requirements for admission into graduate programs.